zth/rescript-js/README.md

 - `searchOpt`/`indexOfOpt`/`lastIndexOfOpt` added.
 Convenience methods for returning an `option` instead of returning `-1` for not found.
 - Added bindings for `localeCompare`.

+### Promise

+The `Promise` module is inlined from https://github.com/ryyppy/rescript-promise, with these additions:

+- Jaap's `ignorePromise` PR is merged.
+- `then` and `catch` is replaced with Cristiano's "safe promises" (where nested promises do not cause runtime breakages).

 ### Option, List, Result